An Itinerary for Four Days in Prague, A City That Left Me Wanting

 In hindsight, I was travelling from a little bit of travel burnout.
 Something I fixed in Berlin when I spent a couple of days chilling out and just experiencing the Berlin vibe rather than rushing to see things.

 Prague is a great jumping off point for day trips to nearby towns and cities.
-We decided to do such a day trip to Kutna Hora.
-But I’m leaving that for the next post!
+We decided to do such a day trip to Kutna Hora to visit the bone church.
+You’ll find my guide here.

 Did you love Prague???